 We will also review some potential issues and how we may address them.

-Similar to T-spine mobility, hip IR is absolutely essential to creating a smooth deceleration path.
+Similar to t-spine mobility, hip IR is absolutely essential to creating a smooth deceleration path.
 If the hip closes too early upon foot strike, the arm can open up early, causing an early release and cutting the ball.
 This can be a killer for not only velocity but spin efficiency and vertical break as well.
 In addition, a poor decel pattern can cause the arm to “slam shut”, creating damaging forces on the shoulder and elbow.
-Below are several great hip exercises for pitchers we use at RPP to get some of that IR back.
+Below are several great hip exercises that every pitcher could take advantage of to get some of that IR back.

 When I first started training, I like many others believed that if we just keep improving absolute strength our athletes would continue to get bigger, faster, and stronger.
 Fast forward to many years later, and I can tell you with a great degree of confidence (and experience) that most metrics crucial to sport such as speed, explosive ability, and change of direction can only be improved for about the first year simply by increasing absolute strength, as in getting stronger, by utilizing big compound lifts under high load.
 However, Continue reading “How to Create the Best Prescription for Power”